Deltanullnull/0_JumpNRun/README.md

 # 0_JumpNRun

-This is my first big Unity project (ok, it's a simple Jump n run)

-Bugs:
-* When the player is jumping off the wall right after starting wall jump, the character won't stick to the wall
+This is a simple Jump n run game in which the player has to reach the goal and avoid being hit by enemies.
+In order to increase the score, the player can collect coins.
+The enemies can be defeated by jumping on them.

+More features like particle effects, various enemy types and new levels will be added in the future.